|

 Some of the wood crashed on the car, but the occupants were not injured.

-front walls giving way, causing considerable harm to the inhabitants, while some premises in
+seriously, the front walls giving way, causing considerable harm to the inhabitants, while some

 FLEETWOOD.

-dislodged, no damage was done to property, and no casualties to shipping were reported.
+being dislodged, no damage was done to property, and no casualties to shipping were

-very rough passage.
-Heavy and continuous seas broke over her, and she did not arrive in
+night, had a very rough passage.
+Heavy and continuous seas broke over her, and she did not

-Fleetwood until after 8-0 o'clock on Saturday morning.
-When the vessel was west of Lune Buoy,
+arrive in Fleetwood until after 8-0 o'clock on Saturday morning.
+When the vessel was west of

-she felt the full force of the gale.
-The bridge end telegraph to the engine-rooms was swept
+Lune Buoy, she felt the full force of the gale.
+The bridge end telegraph to the engine-rooms was

-away, the panels of the fan-room were smashed in by the waves, and the top of the capstan was
+swept away, the panels of the fan-room were smashed in by the waves, and the top of the capstan

 leave their quarters.
 Owing to the strong wind, it was impossible to reach the saloon.

-same night, also experienced the full force of the gale during most of the passage.
-Tremendous
+Belfast the same night, also experienced the full force of the gale during most of the passage.

-seas swept over her, and seats in the after-part of the saloon and in the poop were wrenched
+Tremendous seas swept over her, and seats in the after-part of the saloon and in the poop were

-from their fastenings, and thrown against the rails with considerable violence, smashing them in
+wrenched from their fastenings, and thrown against the rails with considerable violence,

-several places.
-The "Cornwall"' arrived back at Fleetwood On Sunday morning, in good time,
+smashing them in several places.
+The "Cornwall"' arrived back at Fleetwood On Sunday morning, in

-without encountering any further mishap.
-The damage to both Steamers is being repaired in
+good time, without encountering any further mishap.
+The damage to both Steamers is being

-experienced very rough weather, but fortunately no damage was sustained by any of them.
+reported having experienced very rough weather, but fortunately no damage was sustained by any

 |